 - Standard auto-off headlamps

-- Optional heated power mirrors
+- Optional heated and power-operated side mirrors

 - Optional rear spoiler